Catalan Communist Party

 Catalan Communist Party (Partit Comunista Català) was a political party in Catalonia, Spain.
 PCC was founded in 1928.
-It had its origins in l'Ateneu Enciclopèdic Popular, which had been formed in 1926, and in the Marxist sectors of the Catalan separatist movement.
+It had its origins in the Ateneu Enciclopèdic Popular, which had been formed in 1926, and in the Marxist sectors of the Catalan separatist movement.
 The main leaders of PCC were Jordi Arquer and Víctor Colomer.

 History

 The PCC was founded in 1928 by the communist sector of the Catalan independence movement.
 The party was relatively small, having around 300 members, mainly in Lleida and Barcelona.
 In November 1930 PCC merged into the Catalan-Balearic Communist Federation (FCCB).

 Newspapers

 The party published L'Opinió (1928-1929), and later L'Andreuenc and Treball.